Skip to content

 Independent scalingUCI architecture allows adding compute or storage capacity independently

-200+ nodesSystems scale from 2-node HCI to large multi-cluster deployments
+ScalingSystems scale from 2-node HCI to multi-cluster deployments within a single switching plane

 You now understand how VergeOS organizes nodes into clusters and how different node types serve different roles.
 In the hands-on lab, you will explore these concepts using the Terraform playground: Lab: Architecture Exploration →